What is a foundation?

 You can read about the differences among these members types on the Members page of our website.
 Any organization or individual fulfilling the criteria pertinent to its type, or category, is eligible to apply for CMF membership.

-How many foundations are there in Michigan?
+How many grants are given annually to nonprofits in Michigan?

 Where can I learn more about the economic benefits of Michigan’s foundations and the Michigan nonprofit sector at large?